How we can help

 Getting in touch: What happens?

 We are currently only able to offer a limited advice service and we are prioritising support to empty home owners.
 However we will endeavour to respond to your query within 5 working days.

 - When you get in touch, we’ll ask for some details about you and the empty property.
 We’ll listen to your problem and ask what you’d like to happen.
 Whether you’re looking to sell an inherited house, fund a home renovation, find an owner or discuss Council Tax on empty properties, we can help.
 Don’t worry if you aren’t sure, our advisers will help you weigh up your options.

 - We might be able to give you information straight away, or we might need to do some research and get back to you.
-We’ll always try to get back to you within one working day with the information you need to move towards selling your empty property – or bringing it back into use some other way.

 - Many councils have local, dedicated Empty Homes Officers.
 Where possible, we will put you in touch with them for local assistance.
 If there isn’t an Empty Homes Officer in your area, we’ll work with you directly.